ubccr-slurm-simulator/slurm_sim_tools/tutorials/readme.md

 # Installation

-The easiest way to start using Slurm Simulator is by using a docker container.
-The Slurm simulator container contains Slurm simulator binaries and all necessary libraries and tools for running the simulator, analyzing results, and doing full development.
+The easiest way to start using Slurm Simulator is to use a docker container.
+The Slurm simulator container contains Slurm simulator binaries and all necessary libraries and tools for running the simulator, analyzing results, and full development.

 The Slurm simulator container is built on top of
 <https://github.com/jupyter/docker-stacks> with bits from
 <https://github.com/rocker-org/rocker-versioned>.

 The provided container has `mariadb` with user account `slurm` and password `slurm`.
-The password for user `slurm` is `slurm`.
+The **password** for the user `slurm` is `slurm`.

 ## Install proper docker on your System